woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 presenter.name
 #=> "Foo"

-# Yep.
+# Yep, titlized.
 Now let's try getting some JSON:

 presenter.as_json
 #=> {name: "foo", id: 1, path: "todo_items/1"}

 # OOPS!!!
-Name is not titleized. 😯
+Name is NOT titleized. 😯
 #
 # What about #to_json?